12 Top-Rated Tourist Attractions in Portsmouth

 Location: Victory Gate, HM Naval Base, Portsmouth

-Just over the water in Gosport is the Royal Navy Submarine Museum containing Great Britain's first submarine, Holland I, launched in 1901.
-Many other fascinating interactive displays deal with life underwater in a submarine.
+Just across the water from Portsmouth in Gosport is the Royal Navy Submarine Museum.
+Highlights include Britain's first submarine, Holland I, launched in 1901, along with HMS Alliance, launched just after the close of WWII.
+Other notable displays include a German WWII-era mini submarine, an Italian human torpedo, along with weaponry and many other fascinating interactive exhibits dealing with life underwater in a submarine.

-The Round Tower (1418) and the Square Tower (1494) have for centuries marked the entrance to Portsmouth harbor.
+The Round Tower (1418) and the Square Tower (1494) have, for centuries, guarded the entrance to Portsmouth harbor.
 The Square Tower was originally the residence of the military governor, and is today used for functions and weddings.
-The interior of the Round Tower has been converted for use as an exhibition gallery, while its rooftop is open year round.
+The interior of the Round Tower has been converted for use as an exhibition gallery, while its rooftop is open year-round and affords wonderful views over the city and harbor.

 Location: Harbor, Portsmouth